Meadows Frisky: Frisky Cars Ltd

-In September 1958 production of the Friskysport was taken over by The Marston Group of Companies; they acquired a controlling interest in Henry Meadows (Vehicles) Ltd and the name of the production company was changed to Frisky Cars Ltd.
+In September 1958, production of the Friskysport was taken over by The Marston Group of Companies; they acquired a controlling interest in Henry Meadows (Vehicles) Ltd and the name of the production company was changed to Frisky Cars Ltd.

 The Marston Group were a diverse range of interests including car dealerships, caravan manufacture, vehicle body manufacture and Regency Covers Ltd., who were at the time the largest manufacturers of car seat covers in the country.

-The Chairman of the newly formed Frisky Cars Ltd was Henry R Stone.
+The chairman of the newly formed Frisky Cars Ltd was Henry R Stone.
 Raymond, Neville, and Derek Flower were made directors.
 Distribution of the car was to be handled by The Arneston Motor Company Ltd. London, which belonged to Henry Stone.
 The franchise was also taken up by other companies of his such as The Pointer Motor Co. of Norwich.

 In September 1958, it was announced that production of the Friskysport was "being supplemented by a hard-top".
-This "hard-top" car, a saloon version of the Friskysport named The Frisky Coupe went into production in August and made its public début at the 1958 Earls Court Motor show in October.
+This car, a saloon version of the Friskysport named The Frisky Coupe, went into production in August and made its public début at the 1958 Earls Court Motor show in October.
 Alongside were two other new models, The Frisky Family Three and The Frisky Sprint.

 The production versions of the Friskysport and Frisky Coupe were very similar and used identical chassis, but there are differences to the bodywork.
-Early versions of the Friskysport are fitted with a separate chrome Reliant Sabre windscreen frame, they have a detachable tail section and dummy air intake scoops just behind the doors whilst later cars have the same lower body as the Coupe.
+Early versions of the Friskysport are fitted with a separate chrome Reliant Sabre windscreen frame, and have a detachable tail section and dummy air intake scoops just behind the doors, whilst later cars have the same lower body as the Coupe.
 The Friskysport has overriders, whilst the Coupe has plain bumpers.
 The Coupe initially used the Friskysport body with an integral, glassed-on roof and steel framed front windscreen, until the Family Three one-piece body became available in 1959, which was then used for both cars.